tl-its-umich-edu/StudentDashboard/README.md

 top level directory contains the configuration required to build the war file.

+# Configuration

+The ESB connection information must be supplied in the file server/spec/security.yaml.
+Copy the file server/spec/security.yaml.TEMPLATE and fill in the appropriate values.

+The authn shortcut needs to be configured in the file server/local/local.yml.

 ---
 This readme file is written with Markdown.
 See this link for information on Markdown: https://help.github.com/articles/markdown-basics